 I don’t know about you, but I never seem to have enough recipes for using up over-ripe bananas.
 I don’t think we go more than a week around here without having a few old bananas that need using–and I always feel guilty throwing them away.

 Thankfully, you really can’t go wrong with some good, old-fashioned banana bread, and this Cream Cheese Banana Nut Bread is a new favorite.

 And here’s a pro tip for you.
 Banana bread makes some amazing French toast.
 So save a few slices of this bread for the weekend, when a hot, homemade breakfast is in order.

-My kids aren’t usually fans of pecans, but no one seemed to mind them in this recipe.
+My kids aren’t usually fans of pecans (or nuts of any kind), but no one seemed to mind them in this recipe.
 You could certainly omit them if needed, or substitute walnuts, if you prefer.

 I love the orange drizzle that goes on this bread too!
 Trust me, it’s the perfect finishing touch to this fabulous sweet bread.

 Be sure to save this Cream Cheese Banana Nut Bread recipe to your favorite Pinterest board for later.

 Here’s what you’ll need to make Cream Cheese Banana Nut Bread